 Game Center Configuration Guide for iTunes Connect contains details for setting up leaderboards, achievements, game groups, and multiplayer compatibility options for apps that use Game Center.

 In-App Purchase Configuration Guide for iTunes Connect contains details for setting up products that are sold through a store in the app.

-In addition, the App Metadata Specification and Transporter Quick Start Guide describe how to deliver app configuration metadata in batches in an App Store or Mac App Store package using Transporter.
+In addition, the App Metadata Specification and the Transporter User Guide describe how to deliver app configuration metadata in batches in an App Store or Mac App Store package using Transporter.
 This is particularly helpful when you have many In-App Purchase products to configure for an app.
 These documents are available to iTunes Connect users …in the Resources and Help section under App Preparation and Delivery.